 - Toothache while overseas.

-- Going to the Emergency Room.
+- Went to the Emergency Room to seek treatment.

 - You need an ambulance.

-Why You Need Travel Medical Insurance
+Why You Need A Travel Medical Plan

 What treatments does International Travel Insurance cover?